Git for Collaboration

 Without branches:

-Alice and Bob both edit main.
+Catherine and Heathcliff both edit main.
 Every push risks a conflict.
 They have to take turns.

 (slow, fragile)